thebrubaker/app-service-container/README.md

 export default app;
 ```

-Now we go about registering our services.
-Let's start with an example of a large package such as Firebase that we only want to use on our "admin" routes.
+Once we have the container, we go about registering our services.
+Let's start with an example of a large package such as Firebase that we only want to use in our "admin" routes.

 ```js
 import Container from 'app-service-container';